MSP-1 - AI-friendly Semantics for Trusted Information.

 Is MSP-1 opinionated about content tone?

+No, but it supports disclosure.
+MSP-1 does not judge editorial stance.
 It allows publishers to declare whether content is factual, analytical, opinionated, speculative, instructional, or otherwise.
+This helps downstream systems avoid misinterpretation.

 Can MSP-1 be misused?

-Intentionally presenting false declaration in an attempt to "game the system" can harm correct implementation.
-Lanuuage models have the ability to detect mismatched content to declarations.
+Intentionally presenting false declarations in an attempt to "game the system" can harm correct implementation.
+Language models have the ability to detect mismatched content relative to declarations.
+Overstating trust, authority, or verification undermines the trust signal layer and reduces downstream confidence.

 Is MSP-1 stable?